Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-05.md

     - Use data to draw circles anywhere on the screen
     - Use data to draw arcs anywhere with any radius
 - Use trigonometry concepts to describe circles and arcs
+- Using GitHub Pages

+## Your work on GitHub Pages

+Use GitHub Pages to host your work.
+Each of your visualizations should exist on GitHub Pages.

+Follow the guide [here](https://pages.github.com) to setup your GitHub Pages.

+Add a link to your GitHub Pages repo in the project tracker.

+Here are some [example visualizations](https://github.com/soggybag/data-visualizations) on GitHub Pages.

 ## Canvas Intro